MattSegal/FlaskDeploy/readme.md

 **Goals**

-Setup webwalrus and deploy it to vagrant server
+Setup webwalrus and deploy it to vagrant server (DONE)

 **To Do**